abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 The red line in the plot above is the probability output.
 It looks like S-shaped curve and is also called Sigmoid Curve.

+In order to use these probabilities for classification purpose, a threshold value is decided below which all the predictions will be decided as 1 and all the rest as 0.

 ### Probability (Revision)

 In probability, it's very important to define the sample space (Total possible outcomes, represented as S).
 The probability of occurence of an event E, is defined as, P(E) =  Favourable Outcomes/ Total Possible Outcomes.